 Cinnamon sugar for dusting the top of the muffins.
 This step is optional - but it gives the muffins a nice crunchy muffin top.

-Making Blueberry White Chocolate Muffins
+How to Make Blueberry White Chocolate Muffins

-Step 1 - Preheat the oven to 220°C/40F or 200°C fan and line a 12 cup muffin tin with cupcake liners.
+Step 1 - Preheat the oven to 220°C/40F or 200°C fan and line a 12-cup muffin tin with cupcake liners.
 Keep aside 3 to 4 berries and chocolate chips to sprinkle on the top of the muffins before baking.
 Mix the cinnamon and raw sugar in a bowl and set aside.

-Step 3 - In another mixing bowl, jug or saucepan, melt the butter.
+Step 3 - In another mixing bowl, jug, or saucepan, melt the butter.
 Allow the butter to cool before adding the rest of the wet ingredients.
 Whisk until well combined.
 Pour the wet ingredients into the dry and mix through until just combined.

 Step 4 - Divide the muffin batter between the 12 cupcake liners, filling the liners to the top.
 Sprinkle the extra berries and chocolate over the tops of the muffins.
-Then sprinkle the tops of the muffins with the cinnamon sugar - about 1 to 1½ teaspoon per muffin.
+Then sprinkle the tops of the muffins with the cinnamon sugar - about 1 to 1½ teaspoons per muffin.